Download the 2019 map book for Oxfam Trailwalker Sydney here!

 Bobbin Head to Frenchs Forest Showground

-The lucky 50km trailwalkers will begin the journey at Bobbin Head picnic grounds, where the trail immediately crosses a suspension footbridge and mangrove boardwalk as it enters the challenging Gibberagong Track.
-After a few kilometres alongside Cockle Creek, a short but steep climb takes you up to the suburb of North Turramurra where a walk through the streets will take you back into the National Park through the toll gates.
-The trail then visits the historic Sphinx War Memorial on the way back down to Cowan Creek before breaking away from the 100km trail and heading towards Frenchs Forest Showground.
+The lucky 50km Trailwalkers begin their journey at the picturesque Bobbin Head picnic grounds, where the trail immediately crosses a suspension footbridge and mangrove boardwalk as it enters the challenging Gibberagong Track.
+After a few kilometres alongside Cockle Creek, a short but steep climb takes you up to the suburb of North Turramurra.
+After a short walk through the streets, the trail re-enters the national park to visit the historic Sphinx War Memorial on the way down to Cowan Creek.
+After passing through St Ives Chase the 50km route breaks away from the 100km trail and heads towards Frenchs Forest Showground.

 Checkpoint 4 – Checkpoint 5 (100km only) 12.4km

 After passing through the spectacular Ku-ring-gai Wildflower Gardens, the trail crosses through North St Ives and into Garigal National Park.
 After a short descent, you cross over Bare Creek and head up Heath Track before entering the suburbs and heading down into Frenchs Forest Showground.

 Checkpoint 5 – Checkpoint 6 (100km and 50km) 11.3km